How do I cite a TED Talk in Chicago Style?

 Footnote

-1. First Name of Presenter Last Name of Presenter, "Name of Talk," TED Talks,* Date of Video, video, length of video, URL.
+1. First Name of Presenter Last Name of Presenter, "Name of Talk," Date of Talk, posted Video Date if Different, by Name of Channel, YouTube, length of video, URL.

 Bibliography

 Last Name of presenter, First Name of presenter.
 "Name of Talk."
-TED Talks.* Date of Video.
-Video,
+TED Talks*, Date of Video.

 length of video.
 URL.